TEC Novena Day 9 Blessed James Miller

 The Memorare

-Remember, O most gracious Virgin Mary, that never was it known that anyone who fled to thy protection, implored thy help, or sought thine intercession was left unaided.
 Inspired by this confidence, I fly unto thee, O Virgin of virgins, my mother; to thee do I come, before thee I stand, sinful and sorrowful.
 O Mother of the Word Incarnate, despise not my petitions, but in thy mercy hear and answer me.
-Amen

 Intentions

-The team, that they stay open to the Holy Spirit in their lives before and during the weekend- we pray
+• The team, that they stay open to the Holy Spirit in their lives before and during the weekend- We pray

-For all members of the TEC community that they still feel the spirit working in their lives to be Christ for others. -We Pray
+• For all members of the TEC community, that they still feel the spirit working in their lives to be Christ for others. -We Pray

-(Feel free to add any special intentions you would like prayed for) – We Pray
+• (Feel free to add any special intentions you would like prayed for) – We Pray

 Closing Prayer